Download the pdf-version.

 Automatic determination of “Duration switched on”:

-When this option is enabled, the EcoSwitch Plus will measure how long a device has been used during a time block.
+When this option is enabled, the EcoSwitch Plus and EcoSwitch Pi will measure how long a device has been used during a time block.
 Based on that, the EcoSwitch will (for the same time block) adjust the “Duration switched on” automatically to a new value.
 This is the expected duration that is necessary in the future.
 This new duration will be applied when the next planning is made (for the same time block).
 The duration can only be measured after the time block has been completed and there haven’t been any changes made to the settings in the mean time.
 This option is only available when the option “Do not switch off when the device is still in use” is enabled.

 Switched-on contiguously (per time block): Prices may vary within a time block, and to benefit from this EcoSwitch may turn on and off multiple times during the time block.
 This is not always desired, and therefore this option is available.
 Enable the setting by checking the box.